 If you're heading to the island early, then you can use the luggage rooms near the pool to store your bags before check-in.

-While you can get a quick run-down of the inclusions in each room in the Booking link above, I thought I'd share some photos of our room with you to show you just how epic this resort is.
+While you can get a quick run-down of the inclusions in each room in the Booking link above, I thought I'd share some photos of our room to so you know what to expect.

 As I mentioned, we stayed in the Island Suite, which was right on the doorstep of Welcome Bay.
 We were really surprised that the suite had a full kitchen and a separate living area.
 The highlight was definitely the beach-facing balcony, which overlooks the tropical gardens and white, coral shores of Welcome Bay.

 Easily one of the best highlights of Fitzroy Island Resort is the huge, beachside pool.
 You'll find it right next to the reception, complete with an island, and a swim-up bar!

 It's especially spectacular at night on a warm evening in the tropics.

 Fitzroy Island Resort has its own restaurant named Zephyr's.
 You'll find this adjacent to the reception area and it's open for breakfast and dinner.
 Also, visitors will find another restaurant/bar just a little further up the beach.
 This one is called Foxy's and offers slightly cheaper, "bar-food" style meals.
 Foxy's is open for lunch and dinner and also serves cocktails and drinks.